yixin8/guideline-grounded-llm-genomic-ehr-extraction/README.md

 ## Contact

-For questions or feedback, please open an issue or contact [your email].
+For questions or feedback, please open an issue or contact [yi.xin@vanderbilt.edu].